On common fundamental domains: General results

 \begin{definition} Let $\Lambda$ and $\Gamma$ be countable groups and $\alpha:\Lambda\rightarrow\mbox{Aut}(\Gamma)$ a group morphism.
 The semidirect product $\Lambda\rtimes_{\alpha}\Gamma$ is defined as the set of pairs $(\lambda, \gamma)$ equipped with the following multiplication:

 Notice $(\lambda, \gamma)^{-1}=(\lambda^{-1}, \alpha(\lambda^{-1})\gamma^{-1})$.

 \end{definition} We will prove that Corollary \ref{cor1.5} holds in a more general setting: the actions of the groups $\Lambda$ and $\Gamma$ are not required to commute, however they are restrictions of a measure-preserving action of the semidirect product on the measure space $(M,\cB,m).$ \begin{proposition} Let $\sigma$ be a measure-preserving action of the semi-direct product $\Lambda\rtimes_{\alpha}\Gamma$ on $(M,\cB,m)$ such that $\sigma_{| 1 \times \Gamma}$ has a fundamental domain $X$ and $\sigma_{| \Lambda \times 1}$ has a fundamental domain $Y$.
-Assume also that $0< m(X), m(Y)<\infty$.
-Then the equivalences in the conclusions of Theorem \ref{thi6}, Theorem \ref{thi6b} and Corollary \ref{cor1.5} hold.
+Assume also that $0< m(X), m(Y)<\infty$ and $m(X)\geq m(Y)$.
+Then the following statements are equivalent: \begin{enumerate} \item The two actions have a common tiling system. \item For every $A\in \B$ which is invariant for both $\Gamma$ and $\Lambda$, the following equation holds